cnf-sites/cnf-blog-congo/content/blog/spring-batch/spring-batch-admin-example/index.md

 Let's show how you can configure Spring Cloud Data Flow to run a batch job.

-We re-use the [Spring Batch capitalize names](https://github.com/code-not-found/spring-batch/tree/master/spring-batch-capitalize-names) project.
+We use the following [Spring Batch capitalize names](https://github.com/code-not-found/spring-batch/tree/master/spring-batch-capitalize-names) project.
 It contains a batch job that converts person names from lower case into upper case.

 We then start a Spring Cloud Data Flow server and configure the batch job.
 Using the web-based UI we launch the job and check the status.